Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida vs. Kentucky Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game features the Florida Gators (10-3, 0-0 SEC) and the No. 6 Kentucky Wildcats (10-2, 0-0 SEC) clashing at Exactech Arena at the Stephen C. O'Connell Center in what should be a competitive matchup, with a projected 82-80 win for Florida according to our computer prediction.
-Tipoff is at 12:30 PM ET on January 6.
+Saturday's game features the Florida Gators (10-3, 0-0 SEC) and the No. 6 Kentucky Wildcats (10-2, 0-0 SEC) squaring off at Exactech Arena at the Stephen C. O'Connell Center in what is expected to be a close matchup, with a projected 82-81 win for Florida according to our computer prediction.
+Game time is at 12:30 PM ET on January 6.

+Based on our computer prediction, Kentucky is a good bet to cover the spread, which currently sits at 3.5.
+The two teams are projected to go under the 170.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!